- 1Perform duties or services for (another person or an organization): Malcolm has served the church very faithfullyMore example sentences

 - Empanelling a grand jury empowers prosecutors both to serve subpoenas, and to gather testimony under oath.

-- 3.1Deliver a document to (the addressee) in a formal manner: they were just about to serve him with a writMore example sentences
+- 3.1Deliver a document to (someone) in a formal manner: they were just about to serve him with a writMore example sentences

 - While defendant was in custody awaiting an extradition hearing he was served with the Complaint herein.